-From 1 July 2017, solar customers on the current minimum feed-in tariff will move onto a new rate, as determined by the Essential Services Commission.
+From 1 July 2019, solar customers on the current minimum feed-in tariff will move on to a new rate, as determined by the Essential Services Commission.
 This new tariff rate better reflects the true energy value of the electricity customers provide to the grid.

 The government encourages customers to shop around to find the best energy offers available.
 The Victorian Energy Compare tool is an independent price comparator that helps Victorians find and compare electricity, solar and gas retailer tariffs and check if they could save money by switching to alternative offers.